 Here are a few expert baking tips from my kitchen to yours

 - Use a gram scale.
-This helps ensure accurate measuring of the ingredients, especially the dry ones.
+It is so easy to over-measure ingredients, especially dry ones!
 This scale is the one I use.

 - Do not over-mix!
 A big reason muffins don’t rise properly is because the batter is over-mixed.
 Once you see no flour streaks, stop mixing.